cmunch1/nba-prediction/README.md

 Experiment tracking logs can be viewed here: [https://app.neptune.ai/cmunch1/nba-prediction/experiments?split=tbl&dash=charts&viewId=979e20ed-e172-4c33-8aae-0b1aa1af3602](https://app.neptune.ai/cmunch1/nba-prediction/experiments?split=tbl&dash=charts&viewId=979e20ed-e172-4c33-8aae-0b1aa1af3602)

 **Probability Calibration**

-SKlearn's CalibratedClassifierCV to ensure that the model probabilities are calibrated against the true probability distribution.
-The Brier loss score is used to automatically select the best calibration method (sigmoid, isotonic, or none).
+SKlearn's CalibratedClassifierCV is used to ensure that the model probabilities are calibrated against the true probability distribution.
+The Brier loss score is used to by the software to automatically select the best calibration method (sigmoid, isotonic, or none).

 ### Production Features Pipeline